 A debtor must have enough income, after deducting allowable expenses, for all debt obligations.
 A debtor may include income from a working spouse even if the spouse has not filed jointly for bankruptcy, wages and salary, self-employment income, Social Security benefits, and unemployment benefits.
 To qualify for Chapter 13, the debtor must have enough income for expenses, for mandatory payments to priority and unsecured creditors, and for payments to unsecured creditors in an amount at least equal in value to the debtor's nonexempt property.
 The debtor must also pay the trustee a commission based on a percentage of all payments made in the plan.

 If you are worrying about whether bankruptcy is the right decision for you, a personalized assessment of your goals and position are critical.
 Harassing collection attempts and strained finances can lead to rash decisions and additional confusion.
-Contact an attorney for a free initial legal review of your situation to get a professional opinion about the best way to proceed.
+Contact a bankruptcy attorney today and get a handle on your situation.

 Contact a qualified bankruptcy attorney to find out your options for navigating the best path forward.